ayamadori/OpenWithMaps/README.md

 - Version 1.1.0
  * Search by the page title if unsupported URL
  * Pin to the center of Maps app
- * Minof fixes and improvements
+ * Minor fixes and improvements

 - Version 1.0.0
  * Initial release